 If you don’t want to risk it, all of this can be done at home, too.
 A man in France ran an entire marathon on his balcony, and ultrarunners from around the world competed in a Quarantine Backyard Ultra.

-But, you can have all of your hiking/backpacking/everything-in-between questions answered by an REI expert, and get geared up for that post-quarantine, off-the-map escape.
+As you dream about a bigger journey, have all of your hiking/backpacking/everything-in-between questions answered by an REI expert, and get geared up for that post-quarantine, off-the-map escape.

 Or, learn backpacking basics and acquire some serious trail wisdom from husband-and-wife team Heather and Josh Legler.